 The student shall have the right to appeal the suspension to the superintendent.
 A written request for an ap-peal must be submitted not later than 5 calendar days following the effective date of suspension.
 However, a parent can request an extension for up to 7 calendar days, which must be granted.
 The superintendent must hold a hearing within 3 calendar days of the parent's request for a hearing.
 The student or parent may request up to 7 additional calendar days.
 If so, the superintendent must allow the extension.
 The superin- tendent may have the hearing without the parent, if the superintendent has made a documented, good faith effort to include the parent.
 The student has the right to present oral and written testimony, to cross examine witnesses, and to counsel at his/her expense at the hearing.
+The superintendent must audiotape the hear- ing and notify hearing participants that the hearing will be taped.
 The superintendent determines the facts and consequences, if any, but cannot impose a consequence greater than the principal decided.
 A written decision is due within 5 calendar days of the hearing.